sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 'No,' she answered.
 'Will you be staying in England?'
 I asked.
 'No,' she answered.
-In despair, I asked her whether she was enjoying her dinner.
+In despair(绝望), I asked her whether she was enjoying her dinner.
 'Young man,' she answered,
 'if you ate more and talked less, we would both enjoy our dinner!'

+### 虚拟语气

+结构：If +did/were，主 + would/should/could/might do.
+did 并非表示过去
+If I were you, I wouldn’t do that.
+If I knew them better, I might invite them to dinner.

+含义:

+1. if从句中v.与现在事实相反
+2. 说话人认为，if从句中v.发生的几率非常低
+If I were you, I wouldn’t do that.
+If I knew them better, I might invite them to dinner.
+It’s cold.
+If I were you, I would put my coat on.

+### Expressions

+- take my seat
+- be busy doing sth.
+- Will you be doing sth?

 ## 41 Do You Call That a Hat

 'Do you call that a hat?'
 I said to my wife.
 'You needn't be so rude about it,' my wife answered as she looked at herself in the mirror.
-I sat down on one of those modern chairs with holes in it and waited.
+I sat down on one of those modern chairs with holes(洞) in it and waited.
 We had been in the hat shop for half an hour and my wife was still in front of the mirror.
 'We mustn't buy things we don't need,' I remarked suddenly.
-I regretted saying it almost at once.
+I regretted(后悔) saying it almost at once.
 'You needn't have said that,' my wife answered.
 'I needn't remind you of that terrible tie you bought yesterday.'
 'I find it beautiful,' I said.
 'A man can never have too many ties.'
 'And a woman can't have too many hats,' she answered.
 Ten minutes later we walked out of the shop together.
-My wife was wearing a hat that looked like a lighthouse!
+My wife was wearing a hat that looked like a lighthouse(灯塔)!